anycable/anycable-client/README.md

 By default, we expect a subscription confirmation (or rejection) to arrive **within 5 seconds**.
 If it doesn't happen, AnyCable client re-issues the subscription request and waits for another 5 seconds.
 If the second attempt fails, the **subscription is considered to be rejected** due to timeout.

-Under load (usually, during _connectaion avalanches_, i.e., when most clients are re-connecting), the server might not be able to respond within 5 seconds (and even 10 seconds).
+Under load (usually, during _connection avalanches_, i.e., when most clients are re-connecting), the server might not be able to respond within 5 seconds (and even 10 seconds).
 In that case, you can increase the retry interval:

 ```js
 export default createCable({